-Financing and Advances
+Financing and advances

-Financing and Advances are financial assets with fixed or determinable payments that are not quoted in an active market.
-Such assets are recognised initially at fair value plus any directly attributable transaction costs.
-Subsequent to initial recognition, Financing and Advances are measured at amortised cost, using the effective profit method, less any impairment losses.
+Financing and advances are financial assets with fixed or determinable payments that are not quoted in an active market.
+Such assets are initially measured at fair value plus any directly attributable transaction costs.
+Subsequent to initial recognition, financing and advances are measured at amortised cost, using the effective profit method, less any impairment losses.

-Financing and Advances comprise cash and cash equivalents, and other receivables.
+Financing and advances comprise cash and cash equivalents, balances with Autoriti Monetari Brunei Darussalam and other receivables.